Imperial-TUM Global Fellows Programme

 You should discuss with your supervisor possible sources of funding from themselves or within your department to help pay for your accommodation and expenses during your research placement.
 Please also include this information in your application.

-Participants will be eligible to apply for a bursary of up to £750 from the International Relations Office to help with the costs of undertaking a placement.
+Participants will be eligible to apply for a bursary from the International Relations Office of up to £600 (£200 per week) to help with the costs of undertaking a placement.